 Can i see you again?

-So the date went well (hopefully), and you want to know if things can continue this way.
+So the date went well (hopefully), and you want to see if things can continue this way.
 If so, here’s the expression you want to use – “can we meet up again?”
 And who knows, maybe you’ll even hold hands next time!

 Japanese Pickup Lines